Islamic banking and finance: Profit and loss sharing and its problems

-Aside from disadvantages to lenders, one critic of Islamic banking, Feisal Khan, argues that widespread use of PLS could have severe harm to economies by preventing central banks from expanding credit – buying bonds, commercial paper, etc. – to prevent liquidity crisises that arise from time to time in modern economies.
+Aside from disadvantages to lenders, one critic of Islamic banking, Feisal Khan, argues that widespread use of PLS could have severe harm to economies by preventing central banks from expanding credit – buying bonds, commercial paper, etc. – to prevent liquidity crises that arise from time to time in modern economies.

 Murabaha and ignoring required commodities

-In addition to ignoring profit and loss sharing in favor of murâbaḥah, the industry has been accused of not properly following shariah regulations of murabahah (mentioned above), by not buying and selling the commodities/inventory that are "a key condition" of shariah-compliance (done when the bank wants to borrow cash rather than to finance a purchase, and though they are an added cost and serve no other function).
+In addition to ignoring profit and loss sharing in favor of murâbaḥah, the industry has been accused of not properly following Shariah regulations of murabahah (mentioned above), by not buying and selling the commodities/inventory that are "a key condition" of Shariah compliance (done when the bank wants to borrow cash rather than finance a purchase, though they are an added cost and serve no other function).
 In 2008 Arabianbusiness.com complained that there are sometimes "no commodities at all, merely cash-flows between banks, brokers and borrowers".
 Often the commodity is completely irrelevant to the borrower's business and not even enough of the relevant commodities "in existence" in the world "to account for all the transactions taking place".
 Two other researchers report that for many years multibillion-dollar 'synthetic' murabaha transactions in London took place, where "many doubt the banks truly assume possession, even constructively, of inventory".

 Fund mingling

-The original Islamic banking proponents called for "keeping distinct accounts for various types of deposits so that return can be assigned to each type".
+The original proponents of Islamic banking proponents for "keeping distinct accounts for various types of deposits so that return can be assigned to each type".
 "In practice", according to critic Muhammad Akram Khan, "Islamic financial institutions pool all types of deposits".